 The Legend of the Raven Who Stole the Light

 La légende du Corbeau qui vola la lumière

 A central figure in Northwest Coast cultures, the Raven is a transformer and a bridge between worlds.
-This ancient legend recounts how, through cunning and audacity, he freed the sun, moon, and stars to offer them to humanity.
-A powerful tale about sharing, responsibility, and the essential flow of light within all living things.
+This ancestral legend tells how, through cunning and audacity, he freed the sun, moon, and stars to offer them to humanity.
+A powerful narrative about sharing, responsibility, and the necessary circulation of light among living beings.

 The Raven and the Stolen Light

-In the Indigenous cultures of the Pacific Northwest coast — particularly among the Haida, Tlingit, Tsimshian peoples and several nations of British Columbia and Alaska — the Raven occupies a central place in traditional narratives.
+In the Indigenous cultures of the Pacific Northwest Coast — particularly among the Haida, Tlingit, Tsimshian peoples, and several First Nations of British Columbia and Alaska — the Raven holds a central place in traditional narratives.

-He is an ancient being, a transformer, a ferryman between worlds.
+He is an ancient being, a transformer, a bridge between worlds.

 In many stories passed down through generations, the Raven is the one who shapes, disturbs, and challenges the established order.
-He can be cunning, unpredictable, sometimes selfish, but he always acts within the flow of creation.
+He can be cunning, unpredictable, sometimes selfish, but he always acts in the movement of creation.

-One of the best-known myths tells how the Raven stole light to give to the world, freeing the sun, the moon, and the stars.
+One of the most well-known myths tells how the Raven stole the light to give it to the world, freeing the sun, moon, and stars.

-This story is not just a cosmic tale.
+This narrative is not just a cosmic story.

+The Legend of the Raven Who Stole the Light